naveedamir484/Solid-Works-Model/README.md

 * Cooling Fan
 * Home Model
 * Cycle - I Basically Designed different parts sapatetally like padel,seat,handel,tyres.etc and Assembled them together.
-* CNC Machine - This is 3D-Model of my final year project.
-I Completed in 3 different parts and finally Assembled them and then added animation to it.
+* CNC Machine - A College Project, I Completed in 3 different parts and finally Assembled them and then added animation to it.